 Planning Your Newborn Session

 Newborn sessions are all about capturing your baby's first moments in their new world.
-These sessions are so sweet and intimate, but also require a lot of planning and preparing.
+These sessions are so sweet and intimate, but also require some precise planning and prep.
 Here are some tips to ensure our session is picture perfect!

 Babies are on their own schedules and arrive whenever they're ready- even if you're scheduled to be induced / have a c-section.
 Ideally you'll want to have your newborn's photos done before they reach the 10 day mark.
 They start to become a little more alert after 10 days, so the earlier the better since they'll be easier to pose!
 Also, we want to get those tiny features while they're still tiny!
 Once your little one is here, contact me and we can go ahead and get a date on the books!

 Babies are happiest when they've got full bellies, clean diapers and lots of warmth.